创建使用 C 语言互操作与 libcurl 的应用——教程

 编译与运行应用程序

 1. Compile the application.
-To do that, call runDebugExecutableNative in the list of run Gradle tasks or use the following command in the terminal:
+To do that, run the runDebugExecutableNative Gradle task from the task list or use the following command in the terminal:

 ./gradlew runDebugExecutableNative

-In this case, the cinterop generated part is implicitly included in the build.
+In this case, the part generated by the cinterop tool is implicitly included in the build.

-2. If there are no errors during compilation, click the green Run icon in the gutter beside the main() method or use the Alt+Enter shortcut to invoke the launch menu in IntelliJ IDEA.
+2. If there are no errors during compilation, click the green Run icon in the gutter next to the main() function or use the Shift + Cmd + R/Shift + F10 shortcut.

-IntelliJ IDEA opens the Run tab and shows the output — the contents of https://example.com:
+IntelliJ IDEA opens the Run tab and shows the output — the contents of example.com:

 Application output with HTML-code